WebQit/docs/play-ui/docs/js/api/dom/disconnectedcallback/README.md

+---
+desc: Fires a callback on an element's 'disconnected' mutation state event.
+---
 # `DOM/disconnectedCallback()`
 This function observes when the specified elements are removed from the document or given context.
 This is a convenience function for [`mutationCallback()`](../mutationcallback)